Here is a checklist of things to do to make your arrival in Oxford run smoothly, particularly if you are travelling from outside the United Kingdom.

 9. CLOTHES In addition to normal clothing:

 10. Semi-Formal: For MCR or society dinners, and other special occasions.
-For men, this tends to be a suit.
-For women, a smart knee-length dress or cocktail dress
+This should be a suit, a smart knee-length dress, or cocktail dress.

 11. Formal: In all likelihood you will attend a couple of black tie events while at Oxford such as a College Ball or special dinner.
-Men wear dinner jackets/tuxedos ( these can be hired) and women dress more formally - long or short dresses are both acceptable.
+Dinner jackets/tuxedos ( these can be hired), and long or short dresses are all acceptable.